cclearpartners/myi-docs/src/guides/deployment.md

 - ccpMyiRBCustomParameterField

 ### Custom Apps

 #### MyInsights+ App

-Helpfull application for the MyInsights+ administrator (or any other user with access to this application).
+Provides an overview to the MyInsights+ administrator.
 It shows:
-- A list of HTML Reports with usefull information like the deployed zip and last modification dates.
+- An overview of all HTML Reports, with useful information like the deployed zip and last modification dates.
-- A list of HTML Reports that are old (not changed in 6 months) and may require attention.
+- A list of HTML Reports that are older than 6 months and may require attention.
-- A list of helpfull links to several documentation pages.
+- A list of helpful links to several documentation pages.
 - An Import tool for MyInsights+ Layouts

 ### Custom Labels